jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 `02-scripts.backup/18-eager_microbiota_slurm_array.sh` to the new input directory and number of libraries.

-Once completed, we can perform a cleanup FASTQs to reduce our footprint
+Once completed, we can perform a clean up FASTQs to reduce our footprint

 ```bash
 cd 04-analysis/screening/eager/polyGremoval_input